Jenny Dalton-Hill: Arizona Wildcats

 At the WCWS in the Wildcats' game two, she hit a three-run homer to beat the Cal State Fullerton Titans on May 26 and moved to the semifinals where she drove in the eventual game-winning run in the first inning vs. the UNLV Rebels on May 28.
 In the finale, the Wildcats lost 4–2 on May 29 vs. UCLA Bruins and Dalton-Hill again suffered a batting shutout.
 The title was later vacated by the NCAA for rules violation.

 For her final season, Dalton-Hill earned her third consecutive First Team conference and NCAA citations.
 In addition, she was named Pac-10 Player of the Year and became the first player to hold the Triple Crown of the best average, RBIs (both were career highs) and home run totals in a single season for the conference.
 Dalton-Hill also earned the Honda Sports Award for "Softball Player of The Year."
 The Wildcat broke the school record for walks and continues to hold the distinction.
 Her season average, RBIs, home runs and career-best slugging percentage were and are top-10 school records.
 Along with her Triple Crown, she also led the NCAA in RBIs, home runs, walks and runs scored.
 Finally, the RBIs (second best), home runs and runs scored were and are top-10 all-time NCAA season records.

 On March 1, 1996, Dalton-Hill tallied 8 RBIs in a single game vs. the Tennessee Lady Vols for a career high.
 She drove in her 316th career RBI in grand slam fashion off Shawn Starling of the Troy Trojans on May 17, eclipsing former teammate Laura Espinoza for the record.

 On May 26 at the WCWS, Dalton-Hill was perfect (3/3) with two RBIs vs. Iowa Hawkeyes.
 Making her fourth finals appearance in a row on May 27, Dalton-Hill broke through her slump by hitting a three-run home run in the first inning to eventually best the Washington Huskies 6–4 for her third championship.
 She was later named All-Tournament and MVP of the series.

-When she left the Arizona Wildcats, she was and is still tops in career RBIs, walks and runs.
+When she left the Arizona Wildcats, she was the leader in career RBIs, walks and runs.
 She placed second in average, hits, home runs, doubles and slugging, those each now rank top-10 all-time, except the hits.
 Dalton-Hill also held every career crown in the now Pac-12 that she did for Arizona, of which she still does for the RBIs and runs.
 She now sits in the top-10 for every conference career offense category that she is not atop, excluding hits and doubles.
-For the NCAA career records, Dalton-Hill again led in RBIs, walks, runs scored and slugging percentage, as well as amassing the second-most home runs behind teammate Laura Espinoza.
+For the NCAA career records, Dalton-Hill again led in RBIs, walks, runs scored and slugging percentage, as well as the second-most home runs behind teammate Laura Espinoza.
 She still claims the most RBIs and ranks top-10 in runs (2nd) and home runs (tied 10th) all-time.